NCAA hands out infractions to 3 Ohio State athletic programs - NewsBreak

 The NCAA Division I Committee on Infractions released its findings Tuesday on a case involving three programs at Ohio State: fencing, women’s golf, and women’s basketball.

-The violations occurred between 2015 and 2019 and as a result, Ohio State’s athletic department has been placed on four years probation and fined $5,000.WATCH: OSU Athletic Band performs Van Halen at spring game
+The violations occurred between 2015 and 2019 and as a result, Ohio State’s athletic department has been placed on four years probation and fined $5,000.OSU’s Stroud, Smith-Njigba ink NIL deals with Columbus-based retailer

 A 10-year show-cause penalty has also been handed down to the former head fencing coach, Vladimir Nazlymov and former associate head women’s basketball coach, Patrick Klien.
 That could affect their ability to be hired at Ohio State or elsewhere during that time.